GarvitJ09/Test-1/README.md

 # Test
-Creating this repository just for exploring and teasting.
+Creating this repository just for exploring and testing.